 How to know if a device is infected with malware

-- New icons appeared on your desktop, although you did not install anything
+- New icons appear on your desktop, although you did not install anything;

 What happens when malware is installed on a router?

 There are two most common scenarios after a router gets infected: